AndersDeath/diary2/000-current.md

 # 20 November - Monday - Berlin - 417 day of immigration

 So, this monday was nice.
 I finally bought shoes.
 We also were on Alexander platz which is quite ugly place.
 It was raining heavy and our passports are wet.
 I have doubts and concerns because of it.
 I am scared that I will need to change it somehow.
+I hope that everything will be good.
 In general I was working in usual things today it was nice.